When will the Covid-19 tiers be reviewed and how are they decided? | Press and Journal

-MPs are due to vote on Tuesday on a tougher tier system in England to follow when the second national lockdown ends on December 2.
+MPs are due to vote this week on a tougher tier system in England for when the second national lockdown ends on December 2.

 The three-tier approach would see 99% of the country placed in the two highest levels of restrictions.